malcomwu/plutr/README.md

 # plutr
-The **pluter** is a language targeting to an OS shell, or other possibilities.
+The **plutr** is a language targeting to an OS shell, or other possibilities.

 ## Slogen
 - **p**owerful